Manuel-Kehl/Faience-Mint/Readme.md

 ##Contribute

-It may not yet be complete as I have yet to work through all of the theme's css, but for my particular setup I have not recognized missing parts so far.
+It may not be complete as I have yet to work through all of the theme's css, but for my particular setup I have not recognized missing parts so far.
 If you find something that does not fit in well don't mind telling me